thephenomenal10/Social-App/README.md

-A simple application to upload a photos on feed screen, React native is used in this application and Firebase used for backend purpose which stores the photos of particular user.
+A simple application to upload a photos on feed screen, React native -expo is used in this application and Firebase used for backend purpose which stores the photos of particular user.